salandered/Godot-Souls-like-Game-Template/docs/docs.md

 In particular, it's useful to set up read-only MCP server with latest Godot docs and use the AI as a 'librarian'.

-All the instructions are in this repo: [Godot MCP Docs](https://github.com/Nihilantropy/godot-mcp-docs).
+Instructions can be found here: [Godot MCP Docs](https://github.com/Nihilantropy/godot-mcp-docs).

-- Godot/GDScript are not the most popular tools, and it shows in search results ([poorly](https://www.reddit.com/r/godot/comments/1bdfh5q/comment/l7ziuhs/) [indexed](https://www.reddit.com/r/godot/comments/1bdfh5q/comment/lg11lwj/)) and the AI training.
-- "Raw" AI tend to mix all Godot versions including Godot 3 or early 4.x (i.e that variadic arguments are not supported)
+"Raw" AI chats tend to mix Godot versions including Godot 3 and early 4.x (i.e they don't know that variadic arguments are supported).
+Godot/GDScript are not relatively popular, it shows in the AI training (and [search](https://www.reddit.com/r/godot/comments/1bdfh5q/comment/l7ziuhs/) [results](https://www.reddit.com/r/godot/comments/1bdfh5q/comment/lg11lwj/)).

 ℹ️ It is not recommended to use MCP servers which expose _**write access**_ to OS, Godot or any other application.